Richard Gent | Wednesday August 24, 2011

 Rob Miller | Tuesday September 22, 2015

-Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Section A: Producers and Audiences
+Categories: EDUQAS A Level, EDUQAS AS, A Level

 The Marvel Cinematic Universe “No longer will an MCU simply be known as a Medium Close Up?
 Marvel Cinematic Universe is a relatively new franchise, formed in 2007.
 In 1944 Captain America was technically the first film based on Marvel Comics.
 It was escapist serialised film in 15 chapters designed to be a diversion from America’s involvement in the battlegrounds of World War Two (Captain America fought Nazis in the comics but not in the film).
 There have also been many TV adaptations of…